rmosolgo/graphql-ruby/guides/schema/lazy_execution.md

 The example above is simple and has some shortcomings.
 Consider the following gems for a robust solution to batched resolution:

+* {{ "GraphQL::Dataloader" | api_doc }} is a built-in, Fiber-based approach to batching.
+See the {% internal_link "Dataloader guide", "/dataloader/overview" %} for more information.
 * [`graphql-batch`](https://github.com/shopify/graphql-batch) provides a powerful, flexible toolkit for lazy resolution with GraphQL.
 * [`dataloader`](https://github.com/sheerun/dataloader) is more general promise-based utility for batching queries within the same thread.
 * [`batch-loader`](https://github.com/exAspArk/batch-loader) works with any Ruby code including GraphQL, no extra dependencies or primitives.